Saderyal/Notes/README.md

 These are the notes I took in my Developer Career.
 Maybe I can help someone with them :D

 Altough I'm Italian, I wrote this notes in English so that they can possibly reach more people.
 You'll probably find a lot of typos and grammatical errors.
-If so, you can first tell me where you found the error, spank me, and then I'll immediately correct it.
+If so, you can first tell me where you found the error, and then I'll immediately correct it.

 The code examples are written in `Javascript`.